arucard21/SimplyRESTful-Framework/deploy-springboot-cxf/README.md

     * You do not need to depend on the SimplyRESTful library directly as it is already pulled in by this library.
     * You do not have to follow the steps to configure your JAX-RS framework since this library takes care of most of that automatically.
 * Make sure your implemented JAX-RS Web Resources can be detected by a Spring Component Scan.
     * A good way to do this is through auto-discovery of the classes.
-For this to work, annotate your Web Resource class with `@Named` (`javax.inject.Named`) and make sure it is located in a subpackage of the package containing your Spring Boot Application class (or the same package).
+For this to work, annotate your Web Resource class with `@Named` (`jakarta.inject.Named`) and make sure it is located in a subpackage of the package containing your Spring Boot Application class (or the same package).
 Also enable the CXF component scan by configuring the application property `cxf.jaxrs.component-scan` to `true`, e.g. by adding the line `cxf.jaxrs.component-scan: true` in `application.yml`.
 * Start your SimplyRESTful API by simply [running your Spring Boot application](https://docs.spring.io/spring-boot/docs/current/reference/html/#using-boot-running-your-application).
     * By default, Spring Boot runs the API on `http://localhost:8080/services/`.